FAQ on COVID-19 Vaccine Development

 Catholic moral teaching calls us to care for the common good, avoiding association with grave evil.
 Our Catholic moral teachings also teach us to take action to protect each and every person we encounter, especially the most vulnerable.
 This teaching has not changed in the life of the Church, and will never change.
 Our opposition to abortion and the development of vaccines using cell lines descended from the act of abortion should be made clear to pharmaceutical companies.

 When applying these moral values to the complex and nuanced situations we face in daily life, we are called to use the virtue of prudence.
 Prudence calls us to seek the most good in each and every situation, while avoiding evil.
 When faced with the nuance of the COVID-19 vaccines, each of us is called to discern how we can do the most good.
 For many of us, our commitment to protecting life at all stages calls each of us to receive the COVID-19 vaccine when it is available, in order to defend those most at risk of serious coronavirus.
-Because the state of Maryland and the District of Columbia have limited vaccines available during this rollout process, we encourage each member of the Archdiocese of Washington to receive the COVID-19 vaccine that is most readily and easily available.
+We encourage each member of the Archdiocese of Washington to receive the COVID-19 vaccine that is most readily and easily available.
 By seeking vaccination, we can help to protect our vulnerable communities from this deadly pandemic.

 Finally, it is vitally important that Catholics remember how remote the connection between abortion and these recently developed vaccines really is.
 Our moral teaching opposes abortion under all circumstances, and there is a moral difference between committing an act of abortion, harvesting cells for use in treatment and vaccine development, and receiving a vaccine with the intent to protect your community.
 We must discern our level of responsibility in each of these circumstances to avoid oversimplifying a complex theological tradition.